spacearound404/crypto-automation/README.md

 - okx: withdrawal from okx to wallets via api key;
 - transfer: withdrawal from wallets to other wallets (okx sub-accounts);
 - bridge: bridge from any network to any network via Orbiter;
+- support list of wallets for all actions;

 ## Requirements
 - Python 3.x.x